 What Should You Do If You Suspect Employer Retaliation?

-If you suspect you have been a victim of employer retaliation because you reported illegal discrimination, you can file a formal complaint with the U.S. Equal Employment Opportunity Commission.
+If you suspect you have been a victim of employer retaliation for reporting illegal discrimination, you can file a formal complaint with the United States Equal Employment Opportunity Commission (EEOC).
 Filing a complaint is a lawfully protected activity, and workers can pursue some cases entirely through the EEOC without filing a lawsuit.

 If you cannot resolve your dispute through the EEOC, you can request a right-to-sue letter, which authorizes you to file a lawsuit against your employer in court.
 You may be entitled to damages if you carry out your dispute with a lawyer or with an EEOC charge.